wistia/wistia-open-docs/_posts/data-api.md

 #### The Response

-If the project is created successfully, the API will respond with an `HTTP 201 Created` status code, and the “Location” HTTP header will refer to the URL where the API can make the next request to get the new project.
+If the project is created successfully, the API will respond with an **HTTP 201 Created** status code, and the **Location** HTTP header will point to the newly created project.

 #### Example Projects#Create Request